Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-It is important to understand the strengths and limitations of various data structures since there is not a universal data structure that is appropriate for all tasks.
-In order to choose the appropriate data structure, there are a number of factors that must be considered.
-Choosing the best data structure for each scenario involves many factors.
-There are, however, certain factors we can consider in order to determine which data structure is best suited to be used, including performance and functionality.
-In general, the programmer will use a certain data structure more frequently if it is faster and more performant.
+It is essential to understand the strengths and limitations of various data structures since there is no universal data structure appropriate for all tasks.
+Several factors must be considered to choose the proper data structure.
+Certain factors, including <span class="special">performance</span> and <span class="special">functionality</span>, are superior and generally taken into consideration first before anything else.
+The programmer will generally use a certain data structure more frequently if it is <span class="special">faster and more performant</span>.
 However, performance is not the only factor.
-In order to save us from having to come up with a solution to perform such a task, we may sometimes wish for our data structure to provide us with more functionality and capabilities rather than being more performant.
-It is, however, important to note that the following functions should be expected of every data structure:
+To save us from having to come up with a solution to perform such a task, we may wish for our data structure <span class="special">to provide us with more functionality and capabilities that can benefit us by enabling us to perform some complex task</span> rather than being more performant.
+The following set of operations are the most common functionalities that are expected from every data structure:
 </p>